MicrosoftDocs/powerbi-docs/articles/powerbi-service-tutorial-customize-x-axis-and-y-axis-properties.md

 	![](media/powerbi-service-tutorial-customize-x-axis-and-y-axis-properties/flatlinenew.png)

-3. To make the visual easier to read and interpret, convert the line chart to a Line and Stacked Column chart.
+3. To make the visual easier to read and interpret, convert the line chart to a combo chart by selecting the **Line and Stacked Column chart** icon.

 	![](media/powerbi-service-tutorial-customize-x-axis-and-y-axis-properties/lineandstacked.png)